Burghelea conjecture and asymptotic dimension of groups: Introduction

+Groups for which the Burghelea conjecture is known are, e.g., hyperbolic and arithmetic groups (Ji \cite{ji_nilpotency}) and linear groups over fields of characteristic zero and having finite rational homological dimension (Eckmann \cite{eckmann}).
+A thorough compilation of known results about the Burghelea conjecture will be given in Remark~\ref{jkdsf9023}.

 The Burghelea conjecture is known to be false in general, i.e., there is a counter-example constructed by Burghelea \cite{burghelea}.
-Groups for which it is known are, e.g., hyperbolic and arithmetic groups (Ji \cite{ji_nilpotency}) and linear groups over fields of characteristic zero and having finite rational homological dimension (Eckmann \cite{eckmann}).
-A thorough compilation of known results about the Burghelea conjecture will be given in Remark~\ref{jkdsf9023}.
+His counter-example is not finitely generated, but recently Dranishnikov--Hull \cite{DHull} came up with a counter-example which is finitely generated.
+In Section~\ref{sec:counter.examples} we will construct more counter-examples with better properties, especially, we construct a finitely presented one in Section~\ref{sec:F} (it will be even of type~$F_\infty$).

+Actually, Burghelea conjectured the vanishing of $\bigoplus_{[g] \in \langle G \rangle^{\infty}} T^G_\ast(g;\IC)$ only for groups admitting a finite classifying space.
+We took the freedom to use the term ``Burghelea conjecture'' in the more general context of all groups.

 \begin{obs*} The Burghelea conjecture implies the strong Bass conjecture. \end{obs*}

 We will discuss in Section~\ref{secj23223} how the Burghelea conjecture implies the strong Bass conjecture.
 Our discussion will rely on the rationalization of the algebraic Baum--Connes assembly map done in Section~\ref{secdsj239233}.